 Faculty, staff, and students conduct research sponsored by both industry and the government.
 The research support ensures that students are exposed to the latest developments in a rapidly expanding field.

 Undergraduate research experiences are available with professors throughout the Center for Imaging Science and are highly encouraged.
 These opportunities enable students to practice real-world lab application of the information they are currently studying.
 Cooperative education is also highly recommended to gain experiences outside of RIT though not required for graduation.
-Advisors and the Office of Cooperative Education and Career Services coordinator Lisa Vasaturo are always available to assist in finding and scheduling CO-OP's if desired.
+Advisors and the professional staff in the Office of Career Services and Cooperative Education are available to assist in helping you identify and apply for cooperative education experiences.

 Concepts presented in the classroom are reinforced through laboratory experiments and a capstone research experience, which can examine a problem in any of several imaging applications such as remote sensing, astronomy, computer vision, manuscript imaging and enhancement, optics, color science, image quality, or visual perception.
 Both theoretical studies and practical application of technologies are integral parts of the curriculum.